jamesrhester/DrelTools.jl/README.md

 ## Usage

-1. After creating an ordinary Cifdic, ``define_dict_funcs(c::Cifdic)`` will add all dREL functions found in the dictionary to that dictionary as evaluated Julia definitions.
-Note that dREL functions are distinct from the methods found inside definitions.
+1. ``define_dict_funcs(c::Cifdic)`` will
+process all dREL functions found in the dictionary.
+This must be called if the dictionary contains a ``Function`` category.
+Note that dREL functions are like library functions that are not associated with data names, unlike the methods found inside definitions.
 2. A ``dynamic_block`` is a CIF block that can evaluate missing datanames using dREL code found in the dictionary for that dataname, potentially executing long chains of other evaluations.
 The resulting values are **not** stored in the block, but are cached.
+The example below shows how a ``dynamic_block`` is created from a data block and a dictionary.
 3. ``derive(d::dynamic_block,s::String)`` will derive the value of dataname ``s`` based on other values in the block and dREL code found in the dictionary associated with ``d``.